Skip to main content

 factors

-Factors include network hashrate, reorg depth history, fee market pressure, and attacker costs.
-Economic finality is reached when reorg cost exceeds potential gain.
+Factors include network hash rate or validator stake, reorg history, bridge dependencies, finality rules, and attacker costs.
+Economic finality is reached when the cost and risk of reversal exceed the potential gain.

 All terms and definitions may update as the Cryptionary improves.